 Colourful Víðgelmir cave

 This great cave is famed for its spectacular colors, created by minerals that run through the rock strata inside.
 It towers over 15 meters tall and is around 16.5 meters wide, making it the largest cave in the country.
-Once, the cave was inhabited: jewelry and fragments of bones dated by experts as from the Viking era were found during an archaeological dig inside the cave in 1993.
+Once, the cave was inhabited: jewelry and fragments of bones dated by experts from the Viking era were found during an archaeological dig inside the cave in 1993.
 They’ve been removed for safekeeping, but what remains are the vivid colors of the lava, forming stalactites and stalagmites.
 You’ll find it near Húsafell, in west Iceland.
-Well lit and with timber walkways installed, it’s a cave which can be accessed by the whole family
+Well-lit and with timber walkways installed, it’s a cave that can be accessed by the whole family.

 With such variety, you can see why visitors to Iceland rave as much about what’s hidden from view as they do about what’s out in the open.
 Which will you choose?

 Getting into glacier caves or exploring a lava cave ensures an unforgettable time in Iceland.
 On lava and ice cave tours, you’ll have an opportunity to learn how these two natural wonders form and what risks they bring.
 There are many caves in Iceland that just shock visitors with its magnificent beauty.
 So pick your destination, and let’s meet in one of these caves!